gfrei/gfrei/README.md

 " target="_blank"><img src="http://img.youtube.com/vi/55Qd2ugDzRI/0.jpg"
 alt="Slink & Snatch Demo" width="240" height="180" border="10" /></a>

-**Slink & Snatch: Tales of Thievery** is a cartoonish VR Stealth Game, with a Collectathon gameplay, such as Sly Cooper and Banjo-Kazooie, targeting Meta Quest 2.
-This project was a huge challenge for its size and complexity, as the biggest game of the company yet.
+**Slink & Snatch: Tales of Thievery** is a cartoonish VR Stealth Game, with a Collectathon core loop, targeting Meta Quest 2.
+This project is the biggest of the company yet, bringing many challenges, from general architecture to optimization.
 It started in 2022 as a prototype and is currently in development, with a released Demo.

 I integrated the programming team with 2 more devs, creating the architecture from the ground up and implementing countless features, such as items, potions, key and locks, powerups, UI.